How I Made the Most of a Great Photography Opportunity

 This travel experience changed my worldview.

-Opportunity Presents Itself
+Opportunity Presents Itself as a Great Photography Opportunity

 Back in NZ, I was unsettled and restless, with no real direction.
 I had my camera and loved using it, but money was tight and I didn’t often have enough to buy film or have it developed.